 Group Specify the address group to which the rule will be applied.
-The IP group referenced here can be created on the Preferences &gt; IP Group &gt; IP Group page.
-Max Sessions Specify the max sessions for the controlled users.
+The IP Group referenced here can be created on the Preferences &gt; IP Group page.
+Max Sessions Enter the maximum number of sessions that a LAN host can use.
+The router will limit the sessions of the source when its number exceeds the maximum value.
 Status Check the box to enable the rule.

-4.2 Viewing the Session Limit Information
+5.2 Viewing the Session Limit Information